DataONEorg/hashstore-java/README.md

 identifier (pid)).
 This process produces reference files, which allow objects to be found and retrieved with a given identifier.
 - Note 1: An identifier can only be used once
-- Note 2: Objects are stored once and only once using its content identifier (a checksum generated from using a hashing algorithm).
+- Note 2: Each object is stored once and only once using its content identifier (a checksum generated from using a hashing algorithm).
 Clients that attempt to store duplicate objects will receive the expected ObjectMetadata - with HashStore handling the de-duplication process under the hood.